Chodkowo Wielkie

-Chodkowo Wielkie is a village in the administrative district of Gmina Płoniawy-Bramura, within Maków County, Masovian Voivodeship, in east-central Poland.
+Chodkowo Wielkie is a village in the administrative district of Gmina Płoniawy-Bramura, within Maków County, Masovian Voivodeship, in north-central Poland.

+History

+During the German occupation in World War II, the occupiers operated a forced labour camp for Poles and Jews in the village from October 1940 to April 1941.

 In 1975-1998 the village administratively belonged to the Ostrołęka Voivodeship.